Tencent/matrix/README.md

 Each plugin added to `MatrixBuilder` will call back the corresponding event via `pluginListener`.

-**Important: Get the monitoring data of the Matrix via `onReportIssue:`, the data format info refrence to [Matrix for iOS/macOS Data Format Description](https://github.com/Tencent/matrix/wiki/Matrix-for-iOS-macOS-Data-Format-Description)**
+**Important: Get the monitoring data of the Matrix via `onReportIssue:`, the data format info reference to [Matrix for iOS/macOS Data Format Description](https://github.com/Tencent/matrix/wiki/Matrix-for-iOS-macOS-Data-Format-Description)**

 ## Tutorials